WordPress SEO in 5 Minutes – What is Search Intent?

 Enhance audience reach – Thanks to Google, it can interpret your specified intent that it will display your pages for many other related search queries.
 For example, if your keyword is “best expensive car models”, then the page not only appears in the SERPs for that query but also for general search queries like “car models” and “cars”.

-It can be difficult to identify the intent of a search keyword; and different users can have different intent for the same query.
+At times, it can be difficult to identify the intent of a search keyword; and different users can have different intent for the same query.

 So, How to Determine User Intent?